ferzeg3420/ANSI-exploration/README.md

 is okay (but you should still read through the code here and understand what's going on fully).

-️  Probably does not work on Windows? (without [wsl](https://duckduckgo.com/?q=windows+subsystem+for+linux&ia=web) or something like that).
+:warning: Probably does not work on Windows? (without [wsl](https://duckduckgo.com/?q=windows+subsystem+for+linux&ia=web) or something like that).